Social and emotional issues during and after treatment of childhood leukemia

 During treatment, children and their families tend to focus on the daily aspects of getting through it and beating the leukemia.
 But once treatment is finished, a number of emotional concerns can arise.
-Some of these may last a long time.
-They can include things like:
+Some of these may last a long time and can include:

-- Dealing with physical changes that can result from the treatment
+- Dealing with physical changes that can result from treatment

 - Worries about the leukemia returning or new health problems developing